EugZol/datacaster/README.md

 Always returns ValidResult.
 The value is transformed to provided argument (disregarding the original value).

-Returned value is deeply freezed with [`Ractor::make_shareable`](https://docs.ruby-lang.org/en/master/Ractor.html#method-c-make_shareable) to prevent application bugs due to modification of unintentionally shared value.
+Returned value is deeply frozen with [`Ractor::make_shareable`](https://docs.ruby-lang.org/en/master/Ractor.html#method-c-make_shareable) to prevent application bugs due to modification of unintentionally shared value.
 If that effect is undesired, use [`transform { value }`](#transform--value--) instead.

 See also [`default`](#defaultdefault_value-on-nil).